mmikowski/powercss/README.md

 ### 2. Start the `pcss._example001_.js` file
 Now let's start a JavaScript file named to `pcss._example001_.js` to provide PowerCSS directives.
-A complete copy can of this file can be found in the root directory of the GitHub repository.
+A complete copy can of this file can be found in the `examples` directory of the GitHub repository.

     /* pss._example001_.js
-     * First example of run-time generated and managed CSS
+     * First of run-time generated and managed CSS
      * Michael S. Mikowski - mike.mikowski@gmail.com
     */
     /*jslint        browser : true, continue : true,